1757-06-18 - Battle of Kolin

 To cover the rest of the Prussian army, Zieten, now reinforced with Tresckow's hussars, was at the head of 80 sqns.
 He deployed to the west of Braditz (unidentified location).
 Nádasdy's cavalry corps was drawn in 2 lines across the highway near Krzeczhorz.
 Zieten advanced on Nádasdy's Corps and forced it to move back to the north of Krzeczhorz, thus clearing the road and the Krzeczhorz neighbourhood.

 About noon, Frederick called his generals to give them their various orders.
-He considered Daun's positions impregnable on the left wing as well as in front.
+He considered Daun's positions impregnable on their left wing as well as in front.
 However, the Austrian right wing and rear on the Krzeczhorz did not look as strong as the rest of Daun's positions.
-Therefore, Frederick planned to march parallel along the Austrian front in due order of battle until it becomes possible to bend round and plunge in upon the Austrian right flank.
-The van, consisting of Zieten's Reserve Cavalry and Hülsen's infantry (7 bns of the reserve and left flank guard in our order of battle) with 6 heavy guns, would face to right at the proper moment and thus become the left wing of the Prussian line.
+Therefore, Frederick planned to march parallel along the Austrian front in due order of battle until it would become possible to bend round and plunge in upon the Austrian right flank.
+The van, consisting of Zieten's Reserve Cavalry and Hülsen's infantry (7 bns of the reserve and left flank guard in the order of battle) with 6 heavy guns, would face to right at the proper moment and thus become the left wing of the Prussian line.
 It would then attack Krzeczhorz.
 Meanwhile the other divisions would similarly advance to the same position, face to right and attack in regular succession.
 These successive waves of attack would thus continuously support Hülsen's advance on the Austrian right flank.
 During this time, the Prussian right wing would refuse itself and form a Reserve while the cavalry would form behind the left wing to support Zieten.
-The battle plan was typical of the "oblique order of attack".
+The battle plan was typical of the "oblique order of attack."

 While the Prussian army rested, Daun realised that all danger for his left flank had disappeared.
 Accordingly, he transferred the Reserve of FZM Count Colloredo to the south slope of the Height of Przerovsky.
 At noon, Colloredo's Reserve took position behind the second line of the Austrian infantry right wing.